Discover the hidden past of Hoar Cross Hall and the secrets that lie within its beautiful architecture and charming grounds.

 No exact year is given for when the building’s foundations were set under the direction of the wealthy Welles family of Little Heywood but we believe it was around the 15th Century.
 The house was built on a hill and in those early days, had a moat and drawbridge.
 There was a two-storey building in the grounds, with sash windows, a flat roof, rail and balustrades, thought to be a summer house.
-According to evidence available, this charming little building was also used as a music room and began to be looked after better than the main buildings, which despite being adorned with a grand Welles family coat of arms, began to show signs of decay.
+According to available evidence, this charming little building was also used as a music room was looked after better than the main buildings, which despite being adorned with a grand Welles family coat of arms, began to show signs of decay.

 A new journey